amirhossein-bayati/amirhossein-bayati/README.md

 -->
 <br>
 Hello Everyone👋<br/>
 My name is Amirhossein.
-I'm SoftWare Engineering Student👨‍💻. <br/>
+I'm A SoftWare Engineering Student👨‍💻. <br/>
 I’m interested in Python/Django.
 Presently, I'm developing apps with Python & Django📱. <br/>
 You can follow me on the socials, below 👇.